-There are quite a few federal and provincial programs available for those seeking to come to Canada for business immigration.
+There are quite a few federal and provincial programs available for those seeking to come to Canada for business and investor immigration or as a business visitor.
 The following five steps are commonplace, regardless of the immigration stream you choose to apply through.

 The first step is to check out the requirements you must meet in order to be considered for the business program that interests you.
 Business immigration streams in PEI will have different requirements than those in Ontario.
 Often, the biggest variable has to do with the amount of trade or investment you’re bringing into the region.

 Larger economic provinces will likely require a higher minimum level of investment or trade to be considered for business immigration.
 Depending on the needs of the province, or the country as a whole, certain sectors of investment will be more welcoming than others.

 In addition to considering the prerequisites of individual programs, you should always double check the basic requirements for any visitor to Canada.
 There are a variety of reasons listed that bar anybody, regardless of financial status, from entering the country.
 These and other universal requirements should also be considered before you start the process.

 2) Choose the Program that Best Fits Your Business

 After you’ve been through the litany of options presented to foreign nationals interested in coming to Canada for business immigration, you need to choose the program (sometimes referred to as 'streams' or 'categories') that works best for the type of business that you plan to expand into Canada.
 Selecting the business stream that matches your expertise will improve the odds of your application being accepted.

 Another important thing to discern are those industries that Canada and her provinces seek to grow.
 For the most part, high-tech industry is welcome across the land, as is healthcare, education, and skilled labour.